 Indiana Review and Indiana University Press are proud to present the Don Belton Fiction Reading Period, an exciting extension to our Blue Light Books partnership.
-Between May 1 and May 31, we will read fiction manuscripts of up to 80,000 words.
-The winning manuscript will be published by IU Press in trade paperback format as part of the Blue Light Books Series, and will be selected by a panel of judges consisting of representatives from IU Press and Indiana Review editors.
+Between May 1 and June 30, we will read fiction manuscripts of up to 80,000 words.
+The winning manuscript will be published by IU Press in trade paperback format as part of the Blue Light Books Series.
 The winner will receive $1,000 against future royalties and a standard publication contract with IU Press.

 As with our general submissions, we seek literary fiction that has an intelligent sense of language, assumes a degree of risk, and has consequence beyond the world of its narrators.
 We are drawn to vivid, fresh characters and plots we haven't seen before.

 Before submitting, please note that all manuscripts must...

 - be works of fiction: novels, novellas, or story collections.